GlobetrotterG/mega-man-memory-game/README.md

 * To attract non-Mega Man fans to play the game.
 * To create a 16 card memory game that includes 8 characters that can be found in Mega Man 1-4 game within 60 seconds.
 * To inspire Mega Man fans like me to reminisce some of the characters of Mega Man 1-4.

+## User Goals:

+* Completing all the 16 memory cards.
+* Completing the game within 60 seconds.
+* To remind Mega Man fans of the characters in Mega Man 1-4 games (Mega Man Fans).
+* To have fun with the game.
+* To play a game that has a different theme (Especially non-Mega Man fans).